Roman Fitness Systems

 NOTE – yes, my vegan and vegetarian friends, I am WELL aware that I am really being a bit general here AND spinning this more towards an omnivorous readership.
 You can absolutely get complete proteins without by from combining grains and beans—that’s just really beyond my experience, because I am, by and large, a meat-eater.
 I’ve gone through a few veggie or vegan experiments (to be blogged about at a later date), but I don’t feel comfortable designing diets that way.

-For those readers who are vegan or vegetarian and would like a comprehensive source on nutrition, check out the Easy Veggie Meal Plans.
+For those readers who are vegan or vegetarian check out our article on plant-based protien.

 Moving on, here’s a short list of (non-vegan) foods that provide a complete protein source.